 This month has been mellow and nostalgic as it’s often in October in Umbria.
 While still reeling after a summer of record-high temperatures, we have enjoyed a string of magnificent sunny days and Technicolor sunsets.
 It’s been like a balm for body and soul.

 We miss our own olive harvest.
 The extreme temperatures and drought have damaged the fruits.
 Sadly, for the 4th year in a row we have had no olives to pick.
 However, our friends – who have fields at lower altitudes- have managed to save their crop and we can enjoy the fragrant aroma of new oil.
 After such a rough season, it feels like a miracle.

 Even if we don’t have oil, I am happy to support my friends who work so hard to preserve our traditions.
 If you need fresh olive oil from here, hurry up to order from Corinna at San Potente, it will sell out very fast.

 The highlight of this month is our yearly Olive Harvest Tour.
 We have a group of delightful guests who have savored not only the new oil, fabulous wine and all sorts of seasonal foods but also plenty local experiences, good company and laughter.
-I am so lucky to work with our guardian angel Heather of A Merry Feast Travels and Barbara, fairy of logistics at Wine Link Italy to make all this a truly special experience!
+I am so lucky to work with our guardian angel Heather at Smitten Italy and Barbara, fairy of logistics at Wine Link Italy to make all this a truly special experience!